gonzalo-bulnes/rails-api-authentication-demo/README.md

 ### Heroku

 Click the button below to automatically set up the demo in an app running on your Heroku account.
-(Do not forget to seed the database `heroku run rake db:migrate db:seed` once the app has been deployed!)

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)